How to pay rent with Ailo

 We believe renters deserve more choice, control and visibility over their rent and bill payments.

-Each payment method offers a different experience and some have different fees associated with them.
-Importantly, you will always have a fee-free way to pay your rent.
+Each payment method offers a different experience and some have fees associated with them.

-Broadly, there are two ways to pay rent:
+Broadly, there are two ways to pay rent if your agency uses Ailo:

-1. Through the Ailo mobile app (what we call on-app payments); and
+- By logging into Ailo via the mobile app or your web browser (what we call on-app payments); and

-2. Through methods outside the Ailo mobile app (what we call off-app payments).
+- Through methods that don't require you to sign into your Ailo account (what we call off-app payments).

 On-app payments

-In your Ailo app, there are four ways to pay your rent.
-You have the choice to make a manual bank account payment from your app, or you can securely save your payment details – using a bank account, debit card, or credit card – to manage your payments.
+When you sign in to Ailo, there are three ways to pay your rent.
+You have the choice to make a bank account payment from your app, or you can use debit card or credit card to manage your payments.

 Traditionally, some property managers would ask renters to pay their entire rent and associated bills up to 6 days early to deal with clearing times.
 But when you use any of Ailo’s on-app payment methods, rent is considered paid the instant you tap “confirm” in your app – or, at 1am on the relevant day if you set up recurring payments on a schedule.

 Simply type in your bank account details, and Ailo will debit your account for the amount you nominate.
-You will need to re-enter your bank account details and the amount each time you’d like to make a payment.
+If you choose the manual bank account options, you will need to re-enter your bank account details and the amount each time you’d like to make a payment.

 Because of the way the banking system works, funds will be debited from your nominated account between 7pm and midnight on the day you initiate the payment, and will take 2 days to clear.
 The clearing status is shown in the app.
 Importantly, this clearing time does not affect the date you are deemed to have made the payment.

-Credit cards and debit cards are instant payments, which means the transaction will be immediately authorised, and you will see that it has cleared at the end of the next full hour.
+Credit cards and debit cards are instant payments, which means the transaction will be immediately authorised, and you will see the funds have left your bank account at the end of the next full hour.

 You can either make payments on a one-off basis, or save your card details and set up recurring payments to pay on a schedule.
 If you set up recurring payments, you can manage the update or cancel the payment schedule whenever you want through the Ailo app.